Develop your staff and transform your business

 Duration – two-four years

-Qualifications – University of Plymouth honours degree with optional professional qualification
+Qualifications – University of Plymouth Honours Degree or Masters with optional professional qualification

 Cost – paid by the employer through Government funding or financial incentives